 In general terms, a new category of IV technology – i.e. a Safety Release Valve – was needed because there were no other paths to preventing the downstream consequences of dislodgements.
 Many dislodgements occur not because a line is incorrectly placed or secured but simply because the forces exerted on the line overwhelm the current securement methods.
 There were no previous devices or changes in nursing practice that could address this problem or its consequences.
 The Orchid SRV fills that gap.

 To return to the gas pump analogy, there will always be drivers who inadvertently drive away with the nozzle still in their gas tank — but a breakaway device can prevent the worst consequences from occurring.
 The potential consequences of IV dislodgements include serious clinical complications — even death in rare instances — and substantial costs for the healthcare facility.2,3,4 So there was a clear need for a cost-effective solution that also eliminated or at least minimized the clinical impact of dislodgements.

-Advantages for Patients, Nurses and Hospitals
+Advantages of the Orchid SRV for Patients, Nurses and Hospitals

 - Fewer IV restarts including painful needlesticks

 - Reduced potential for more invasive treatment such as central lines due to loss of peripheral IV integrity

 - Greater efficiency through avoiding dislodgements and unscheduled IV restarts

 - Less exposure to sharps injuries and potentially infected blood

 - Reduced potential for infiltrations, phlebitis and healthcare-acquired infections